IgorRosax/NLDR-Package/README.md

-# Rcpp-HSLocalMDS-Package
+# NLDR-Package

-This repository contains the HSLocalMDS library for R, implemented in C++ and integrated using Rcpp.
+This repository contains the NLDR library for R, implemented in C++ and integrated using Rcpp.

 ## Description

-HSLocalMDS implements the **Hyperbolic Smoothing Local Multidimensional Scaling (HSLocalMDS)** method for dimensionality reduction.
+NLDR implements the **Hyperbolic Smoothing Local Multidimensional Scaling (HSLocalMDS)** method for dimensionality reduction.
 The goal is to project high-dimensional data into a lower-dimensional space, preserving neighborhood relationships and applying hyperbolic smoothing for improved projection quality.

 ## Features